 Stir in the dry ingredients a third of it at a time until it is incorporated.

-Using a wooden spoon fold in the chocolate chips and chunks.
+Using a wooden spoon fold in the raspberry and white chocolate.

 Place six small balls, about 2-3cm across, of dough on a baking tray and bake for 6-9 minutes.